stansmet/google-api-service-provider/README.md

 --------------

-[Composer](http://getcomposer.org) is currently the only way to install the foursquare client into your project.
+[Composer](http://getcomposer.org) is currently the only way to install the google api client into your project.

 ### Create your composer.json file

       {
           "require": {
-              "stansmet/google-api-service-provider": "dev-master@dev"
+              "stansmet/google-api-service-provider": "*@dev"
           }
       }